-- (1) For one new MERS unit joining in fiscal 2021, a June 30, 2021 valuation was used. - (2) Overall wage inflation 3.00% per year composed of an assumed 2.50% inflation assumption rate and a 0.50% general productivity component.
-This assumption represents wage information for the economy as a whole and is used as a starting point for determining other wage related assumptions and is used as the rate of growth for new entrant salaries in any open group projections. - (3) Cost of Living Adjustments All future COLAs were assumed to be 2.1% per annum for all MERS units with the COLA provision.
+- (3) Overall wage inflation 3.00% per year composed of an assumed 2.50% inflation assumption rate and a 0.50% general productivity component.
+The 2.5% inflation assumption is consistent for all funds.
+Each fund than assumes varying additional general increases, merit increase and service-related components unique to the plan - (4) Cost of Living Adjustments All future COLAs were assumed to be 2.1% per annum for all MERS units with the COLA provision.
 For the TSB plan, a 2.5% COLA was assumed.
-For all other plans, it was assumed that the COLA was suspended for seven years and that it would be 2.1% thereafter.
+For all other plans, it was assumed that the COLA was suspended through 2027and that it would be 2.1% thereafter.